Programs and Initiatives

 Law enforcement chaplains provide religious guidance, counseling, and support to law enforcement personnel and their families, as well as victims and even families of offenders.
 They are trained to address the unique needs and challenges of the law enforcement community, offering a trustworthy and reassuring presence.

-Coatesville Police Department, in partnership with Brandywine Health Foundation, Coatesville Youth Initiative, and Pennsylvania American Water Authority, has installed a Med Return Drug Collection Unit in the police department’s lobby.
+Coatesville Police Department, in partnership with Coatesville Youth Initiative, has installed a Med Return Drug Collection Unit in the police department’s lobby.
 This 24/7 drop-box provides a safe and anonymous way for residents to dispose of unwanted or expired medications, free of charge and with no questions asked.
 The Medication Collection Program aims to remove medications from homes and ensure proper disposal.
-Remember to remove personal information from bottles or packages before disposing.
+Sharps and needles cannot be accepted.